The Red Lion, Hogsty End, Wavendon (now Woburn Sands)

 “To be SOLD by AUCTION by ANDREW GARDNER, On Monday the l5th of December, 1806 on the Premises of Mr. WILLIAM NICKOLS, of Hogsty-End, in the County Bucks, Nurseryman, who is declining Business, ABOUT 20,000 excellent SCOTCH FIR PLANTS, three Years’ Growth; 1000 Ditto, two Years’ Growth; 1000 DITTO SPRUCE FIR PLANTS, of six Years’ Growth; strong HOLLY PLANTS, of three Years’ Growth; and QUICKSETS, of four Years Growth.
 The Whole will be sold in convenient Lots.
 Likewise, at Three o’Clock the Afternoon of thesame Day, will be Sold, at the Red-Lion Public- House, at Hogsty-End aforesaid, A of FREEHOLD GROUND, used as a Nursery, situate at HOGSTY-END, on the road leading to Aspley, well fenced with a live Quick Hedge, containing about three Roods (be the same, more or less).
 The Sale of the Plants will begin exactly at Twelve o’Clock at Noon.”

-Another large estate sale took place in May 1812, The first lot was 4 cottages in the occupation of William Goodall, Thomas Atterbury, William Garrett and Thomas Hayman.
+Another large estate sale took place in May 1812, The first lot offered was 4 cottages in the occupation of William Goodall, Thomas Atterbury, William Garrett and Thomas Hayman.
 Lot 2 was two cottages with tenants John Hull and Samuel Benbow, and Lot 3, 3 houses with William Lovel, William Mapley and William Garrett.
-All these lots are decribed as “facing the turnpike road, near the new lodge.”
+All these lots are described as “facing the turnpike road, near the new lodge.”
 This was the Henry VII Lodge, erected this year.

 For many years, the Hogstye Statute Fair had been held at the Coach and Horses (now The Swan) but in 1813, it returned to The Red Lion.
 It is the Northampton Mercury of 3rd December 1814 where the next record about the inn itself can be found: